JustTemmie/steam-presence/README.md

 # Discord Application ID
 the `DISCORD_APPLICATION_ID` is the discord application ID of the app you want to use.

-please generate one here https://discordapp.com/developers/applications/
+please generate one here https://discordapp.com/developers/applications/ or use mine "869994714093465680"

 the only thing you need to fill out on their site is the application name itself.